 - PPD Placement: A small amount of purified protein is injected under the skin and then the test is read by a SXUHC clinical provider 48-72 hours later.
 If the test is positive, this means that the employee has latent tuberculosis and needs further testing (generally a chest x-ray).
 The testing includes both the administration of the test and the visit 48 to 72 hours after the test for reading the results.

 - Quantiferon Gold: The blood is drawn and sent to a laboratory who interprets the results.
 This test is generally recommended for employees who have had indeterminant PPD results or who had a BCG vaccination as a child.

-TB testing can be provided through our Chicago campus health clinic or on-site.
+TB testing can be provided through our campus health clinic or on-site.
 Please call 773-298-3712 for more information.

 Our outpatient laboratory presents a comfortable, convenient setting for your staff to receive the tests they need.
 To help put them at ease, individual rooms provide the comfort of complete privacy during the procedure.

 On a daily basis we draw blood for testing with ability, experience and sensitivity.
 Our highly skilled medical assistant and nurse practitioners obtain needed samples with minimal stress.
 Once the samples are obtained, they are sent to Quest Laboratory for testing, and timely and accurate results are given directly to the referring physicians and/or employers.

 The SXUHC offers many programs to your organization for CPR and First Aid instruction.
 Programs can be customized to meet your needs.